Jim Davis (actor): Dallas and last years

-He died of complications from his illness while season four was being aired.

 The decision had already been made prior to Davis' death not to recast the character with another actor.
 Furthermore, after he died the producers strongly considered leaving his name and photos in the opening credits for the duration of the series.

-The Jock Ewing character remained alive off-screen after Davis' death for the last two episodes of season four and the first 12 episodes of season five.

-The season-five storyline was that Jock and Ellie stopped briefly in Washington, D.C., on their way home to Dallas from their second honeymoon so that Jock could take care of some Ewing Oil-related legislative business.
-While they were there, the State Department asked Jock to go to South America to drill for oil, and Jock relished the opportunity to relive his wildcatting days, when he first made his fortune in Texas during the Depression.
-Ellie returned to Dallas, and she and other characters were occasionally shown speaking to him on the telephone when he would call from South America to check on the family.

-The fifth-season episode "The Search", which confirmed the character's death in a helicopter crash on his way home to Dallas from South America, was broadcast on January 8, 1982, and contained flashback scenes of the character.
+The fifth-season episode "The Search", which confirmed the character's death in a helicopter crash on his way home to Dallas from South America, was broadcast on January 8, 1982, and contained flashback scenes of the character as well as a dedication to him prior to the closing credits.

-A portrait of Davis in his role as Jock Ewing often appeared as a memorial on Dallas after his death.

 Personal life

-In 1949, after two short failed marriages, he met Blanche Hammerer (1918–2009) at the club "Mocambo" on the Sunset Strip.
+In 1949, after two short failed marriages, he met Blanche Hammerer at the club "Mocambo" on the Sunset Strip.
 They later married and remained together for more than 30 years, until Davis's death in 1981.

-Their only child, daughter Tara Diane Davis (January 15, 1953 – February 9, 1970), was killed in an automobile accident at the age of 17.
+Their only child, daughter Tara Diane Davis, was killed in an automobile accident at the age of 17.
 Davis later became close to his Dallas co-star Victoria Principal, who had a physical resemblance to his late daughter.